mojtaba-peyrovi/architrave-project-apache-nifi/README.md

 ```

-- Using the credentials, log into the nifi instance and from __templates__ folder import __version9.0.XML__ into the isntance and it should be ready to use.
+- Using the credentials, log into the nifi instance and from __templates__ folder import __final_template.XML__ into the isntance and it should be ready to use.